-Intent/Clarification: The intent is to capture whether the approach was converted
+Intent/Clarification: The intent is to capture whether the approach was converted.
+Update Nov 2020 - Capture both planned and unplanned operative approach conversions in this field.

 Long Name: Robot Used Short Name: Robotic

 Definition: Indicate whether a robot was used during any part of the surgical procedure.